Agriculture in Guyana: Value chain and by-products

 Cane tops, bagasse, filter mud and molasses are the major by-products of the sugarcane industry.

 Demerara Distillers is a major buyer of molasses for rum manufacture, however they had to import molasses in 2019 due to shortfalls in domestic production.
 Ethanol production from molasses has been done in small scale.

 Bagasse is burnt as fuel in sugar factories.
-Although primarily self serving, GuySuCo's operations in Skeldon have also contributed energy to Guyana's grid.
+Although primarily self-serving, GuySuCo's operations in Skeldon have also contributed energy to Guyana's grid.

-Labor
+Labour

-The sugar industry has always been tied to using the lowest cost labor, utilizing slavery and indenture as well as social policies that retained labor as close to the estates as possible.
-These factors have contributed to some of the country's most significant slave revolts and labor protests such as the Demerara rebellion of 1823, the Berbice slave uprising, and the Ruimveldt Riots (1905).
+The sugar industry has always been tied to using the lowest cost labour, utilizing slavery and indenture as well as social policies that retained labour as close to the estates as possible.
+These factors have contributed to some of the country's most significant slave revolts and labour protests such as the Demerara rebellion of 1823, the Berbice slave uprising, and the Ruimveldt Riots (1905).
 The Guyana Agriculture Workers Union went on strike in 1977, lasting 135 days.

 Rice

 Rice is produced for local consumption and is the country's largest current agricultural commodity export.
 Introduced by the Dutch to feed slaves working in the sugar industry, production increased when indentured Indians were brought to the country.
 After the completion of indenture, Indians who stayed in British Guiana were given land as compensation and many used it for rice cultivation.
 Rice production is weakened by poor irrigation infrastructure and susceptible to weather conditions and encroaching salt water from the Atlantic.
+This is because the rice producing regions are along the coastal belt of Guyana.

 Venezuela and Portugal are major importers of rice from Guyana.